mariobodemann/talks/contentful/meetups/gdg-berlin-android/2016-august-daydream/daydream.rst

         * ``Daydream Ready``

-                * High performance sensors for high accuracy head tracking.
+                * high performance sensors for high accuracy head tracking
-                * Displays with fast response time to minimize blur.
+                * displays with fast response time to minimize blur
-                * Powerfull mobile processor.
+                * powerfull mobile processor
-                * VR System notifications.
+                * VR System notifications

-        * Will be available ``in fall``.
+        * will be available ``in fall``
-        * Will be created by hardware partners.
+        * will be created by hardware partners
-        * Certified by ``Google``.
+        * certified by ``Google``
         * Google Play for VR and ``Daydream Home``

 ----